-mls qos

-no mls qos

-This command has no arguments or keywords.
+mls qos no mls qos no mis qos Syntax Description This command has no argun This command has no arguments or keywords.
+Command Default QoS is globally disabled.
 QoS is globally disabled.

-Global configuration

-Release Modification 12.2(14)SX Support for this command was introduced on the Supervisor Engine 720.
+Command Modes Global configuration Command History Release Modification 12.2(14)SX Support for this command was introduced on the Supervisor Engine 720.
 12.2(17d)SXB This command was implemented on the Supervisor Engine 2 and integrated into Cisco IOS Release 12.2(17d)SXB.
 12.2(33)SRA This command was integrated into Cisco IOS Release 12.2(33)SRA.

-If you enable QoS globally, QoS is enabled on all interfaces with the exception of the interfaces where you disabled QoS.
-If you disable QoS globally, all traffic is passed in QoS pass-through mode.

-In port-queueing mode, Policy Feature Card (PFC) QoS (marking and policing) is disabled, and packet type of service (ToS) and class of service (CoS) are not changed by the PFC.
+Usage Guidelines disabled QoS.
+If you disable In port-queueing mode, Poli QoS is enabled on all interfaces with the exception of the interfaces where you QoS globally, all traffic is passed in QoS pass-through mode. cy Feature Card (PFC) QoS (marking and policing) is disabled, and packet type service (CoS) are not changed by the PFC.
 All queueing on rcv and xmt is based on a QoS tag in the incoming packet, which is based on the incoming CoS.

-For 802.1Q or Inter-Switch Link (ISL)-encapsulated port links, queueing is based on the packet 802.1Q or ISL CoS.

-For the router main interfaces or access ports, queueing is based on the configured per-port CoS (the default CoS is 0).

-This command enables or disables ternary content addressable memory (TCAM) QoS on all interfaces that are set in the OFF state.

-This example shows how to enable QoS globally:
+For 802.1Q or Inter-Switch Link (ISL)-encapsulated port links, queueing is based on the packet 802.1Q ISL CoS.
+For the router main interfaces or access ports, queueing is based on the configured per-port CoS (the de CoS is 0).
+This command enables or disables ternary content addressable memory (TCAM) QoS on all in are set in the OFF state.
+Examples This example shows how to enable QoS globally: Router(config)# mls qos Router(config)#

-Router(config) # mls qos Router(config) #